 Today’s data centers are operational nerve centers that need to be highly protected—and require a Three-Dimensional GRC (Governance Risk Compliance) and Security strategy that spans cyber/ IT, Physical Security and OT environments.

-With the Alert Enterprise converged Security platform Data Center visits and temporary access can be configurable to the length of time and type of work.
-Self-service portals, for managers, area owners and even contractors, reduce the burden of support for Security personnel dealing with the identity population.
-Real-time integration with HR systems and contractor databases further supports automated Security policies and workflows.
+With the Alert Enterprise converged security platform, Data Center visits and temporary access can be configured to the length of time and type of work.
+Self-service portals for managers, area owners and contractors reduce the burden of support for security personnel.
+And real-time integration with HR/learning management systems and contractor databases further supports automated security policies and workflows.

 According to the 2018 Cisco Annual Cybersecurity Report, nearly half of the Security risk organizations face stems from having multiple vendors and products.